felixs8696/cs70-study-materials/README.md

 `/Final/Compilations/notes_lec10_27.pdf` are my compiled notes for all the lectures from 10-27 during the semester.
 There may be a few errors, but if you add an issue I can fix them up or add the latex files for you to do so on your own.

 Checkout `AlvinWanNotes.pdf` and `SinhoNotes.pdf` for comprehensive and helpful guides to success in this class.
 Happy studying!

+*Note: Minor errors may exist.
+Feel free to make any edits to the .tex files, but make sure to recompile and add the edited pdf to BOTH the correct lecture folder and the compiled document `/Final/Compilations/notes_lec10_27.pdf`*